SolemmaLLC/ClimateStudioDocs/docs/doubleSliderFilters.rst

 Double Sliders will select a range with a start value, an end value, and the range in between.

-There are currently 4 uses of the double slider filter:
+There are currently four uses of the double slider filter:

 - **Days** of the year as a range (wraps around)
 - **Hours** of the day as a range (wraps around)